Convert RTF to LOG

 Q: How do I manage large LOG files?

-Q: Can LOG files be structured?
+Q: Can LOG files use structured formats?